about anuli

 — Toni cade bambara in Bonetti, Kay.
 “An Interview with Toni Cade Bambara.”
 2012.
 In Conversations with Toni Cade Bambara edited by Thabiti Lewis.
 Jackson, Mississippi: University Press of Mississippi.

-As a researcher and writer, Anuli is drawn to projects that merge creativity and scholarship, providing diverse insights into the relationship between identity and imagination.
-Her research interests lie at the intersection of cultural anthropology, identity studies, history, and creative methodologies, focusing on labor and creative production.
-Her dissertation research project, “The South Got Something to Share: A Behind-the-Screens Look at the Work/Lives of Black Creative Contract Workers in Atlanta” forms the basis of her forthcoming book on the genealogy of creative contract work, its interaction with identity, and the role of imagination in Atlanta's city branding efforts.
+With a unique blend of academic training and marketing experience, Anuli approaches projects as a subject matter expert and strategic thinker, helping to bridge the gap between scholarly insights and practical applications.
+Her doctoral dissertation research project, The South Got Something to Share: A Behind-the-Screens Look at the Work/Lives of Black Creative Contract Workers in Atlanta, was supported in part by the Wenner-Gren Foundation for Anthropological Research and forms the basis of her forthcoming book on the genealogy of creative contract work, its interaction with identity, and the role of imagination in Atlanta’s city branding efforts.

 a lil more personal